gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 Server Installation
 --------------------

-Covers installation of the Server, UI, DB, and supporting services such as Client and CoreDNS.
+A detailed guide to installing the Netmaker server (API, DB, UI, DNS), and configuration options.

 .. toctree::
    :maxdepth: 2